Funding roadblock cleared as Centre finally approves Chennai Metro Rail phase-2

 The Metro rail network of Chennai would increase to 173 km upon completion of the second phase which consists of 128 stations and commuter-friendly multi-modal integration at 21 locations on the three corridors spread from north to south and east to west of Chennai.

 The project was such a political talking point between the two parties in power that the Union and state finance ministers were engaged in a statement war over the project funding.
-The lack of promised funds from the Union government was causing financial strain on the state exchequer, CM Stalin informed the PM in his memorandum.
+The lack of promised funds from the Union government was causing financial strain on the state exchequer, Chief Minister Stalin informed Prime Minister Modi in his memorandum.

 Pertinently, Tamil Nadu BJP president K Annamalai, busy pursuing a fellowship in the UK, wrote to the Prime Minister a couple of days ago seeking approval for the project, fuelling strong speculation that the Union government was on the brink of sanctioning the phase II project.

-TN government has already released its share of 15.4%, which is 7,424.9 crore, for the project.
-Now, CMRL can expect the same contribution from the government of India (GOI).
+The Tamil Nadu government has already released its share of 15.4%, which is 7,424.9 crore, for the project.
+Now, the CMRL can expect the same contribution from the Government of India.
 For the remaining 69.2% (Rs 48,443 crore), loans are being procured from various multilateral banks and other agencies.

-Speaking to DT Next, T Archunan, the Director (Projects) said, "This is a big relief.
-The share from GOI will expedite the project and will have a positive impact on the proposed projects within Chennai and in cities like Coimbatore, Madurai, and Tiruchy.
-Also, on south India’s first interstate Metro line between TN and Karnataka.”
+Meanwhile, speaking to DT Next about the approval, T Archunan, the Director (Projects) said, "This is a big relief.
+The share from the union government will expedite the Metro rail project and will have a positive impact on the proposed projects within Chennai and in cities like Coimbatore, Madurai, and Tiruchy, as well as on south India’s first interstate Metro line between TN and Karnataka.”

 Tags: